TypeStrong/typedoc/README.md

 Set the name of the project that will be used in the header of the template.

+`--readme <path/to/readme|none>`

+Path to the readme file that should be displayed on the index page.
+Pass `none` to disable the index page and start the documentation on the globals page.

 `--module <commonjs or amd>`

 Specify module code generation: "commonjs" or "amd"